+- a.
+Food and Nutrition;

-b.
+- b.
 Dietetics; or

-c.
+- c.
 Public Health Nutrition;

-or is employed as a nutritionist by a county health department.

 Regional centers, through the vendorization process, verify providers meet requirements/qualifications outlined in Title 17, CCR, § 54310 including the following, as applicable: any license, credential, registration, certificate, permit, or academic degree required for the performance or operation of the service; the staff qualifications and duty statements; and service design.